gadirajus13/Autonomous-Turtlebot/README.md

 8. Repeat steps 3-7 until no more frontiers are detected or a termination condition is met.

 This autonomous exploration system combines the mapping capabilities of Cartographer, the navigation and planning functions of Nav2, and a custom frontier-based exploration strategy to efficiently explore and map unknown environments.

+## Future Work
+- Implement Visual SLAM for 3D maps
+- More robust exploration strategy factoring in information gain
+- Better global planning from frontier points
+- Custom controller using MPPI
+- Combine odometry from Cartographer and AMCL from Nav2 for better state estimation